Deep learning to achieve clinically applicable segmentation of head and neck anatomy for radiotherapy

-The efficacy and safety of head and neck radiotherapy requires accurate OAR and tumour segmentation.
-However, the results of this process can be both inconsistent and imperfect in accuracy \cite{Nelms2012-dv}.
-It is predominantly done manually, and so is dependent on the high-level expertise and consistent performance of the individuals performing the task.
-Unsurprisingly, large inter- and intra-practitioner variability exists, which can create challenges for the quality assurance of dosimetric impact on OARs \cite{Voet2011-kw}.
 Segmentation is also very time consuming: an expert can spend four hours or more on a single case \cite{Harari2010-sd}.
-This can cause clinically significant delays to treatment commencement (see \autoref{fig:pathway}); the duration of this delay is associated with increased risk of both local recurrence and overall mortality \cite{Chen2008-fp,Mikeljevic2004-cc}.
-Notably, the rising incidence of head and neck cancers \cite{Oxford_Cancer_Intelligence_Unit2010-yb} is driving demand for experts which might ultimately be hard to meet.
-Indeed, increasing demands for and shortages of trained staff already place a heavy burden on healthcare systems, which can lead to long delays for patients as radiotherapy is planned \cite{Round2013-xe,Rosenblatt_E2017-be}.
-Such pressures also present a barrier to the implementation of “Adaptive Radiotherapy”, in which radiotherapy would be adapted to anatomic changes (such as tumour shrinkage) during treatment, preventing healthy tissue being exposed to greater radiation doses than necessary \cite{Veiga2014}.
-This unnecessary exposure could be avoided if OARs could be re-segmented at sufficiently regular intervals during a course of radiotherapy.
+The duration of resulting delays to treatment commencement (see \autoref{fig:pathway}) is associated with increased risk both of local recurrence and of overall mortality \cite{Chen2008-fp,Mikeljevic2004-cc}.
+Increasing demands for, and shortages of, trained staff already place a heavy burden on healthcare systems which can lead to long delays for patients as radiotherapy is planned \cite{Round2013-xe,Rosenblatt_E2017-be}, and the continued rise in head and neck cancer incidence may make it impossible to maintain even current temporal reporting standards \cite{Oxford_Cancer_Intelligence_Unit2010-yb}.
+Such issues also represent a barrier to ’Adaptive Radiotherapy’- the process of repeated scanning, segmentation and radiotherapy planning throughout treatment which maintains the precision of tumour targeting (and OARs avoidance) in the face of treatment-related anatomic changes such as tumour shrinkage \cite{Veiga2014}.